chocolatey/choco-wiki/How-To-Setup-Offline-Installation.md

 ### Terminology

+* Internal - Areas your organization manages - this could be on premise or in a private cloud you manage
 * FOSS - Chocolatey open source edition
 * C4B - Chocolatey for Business
 * TRIAL - Chocolatey for Business Trial